-- Chromebooks needing repair will need to be taken to the office to have a support ticket created. - Students and families should never attempt to fix a broken Chromebook nor should they have anyone else attempt to fix their Chromebook.
-This will void the warranty and negate the purchased insurance. - Loaner Chromebooks may be issued if available to students when their Chromebook is out for repair. - Students using loaner Chromebooks will be responsible for any damages incurred while in their possession.
+- Chromebooks needing repair will need to be taken to the office. - Students and families should never attempt to fix a broken Chromebook nor should they have anyone else attempt to fix their Chromebook.
+This will void the warranty and negate the purchased insurance.

+- A loaner Chromebooks may be issued if available to the student when their Chromebook is out for repair. - Students using loaner Chromebooks will be responsible for any damages incurred while in their possession.
 Additional fees may be assessed for damages to or loss of a loaner unit.